nhahuynh/fridge-vision/README.md

 ## AI Usage Documentation
-See detailed log:
+- See detailed log: docs/AI_usage_log.md
-Summary:
-docs/AI_usage_log.md
-Used AI for: Understanding architectures, debugging, code generation Key learnings: We learned how to organize folder structure to preprocess the data for training and prediction, as well as setting up the model and do E2E results validation.
+- Used AI for: Understanding architectures, debugging, code generation
+- Key learnings: We learned how to organize folder structure to preprocess the data for training and prediction, as well as setting up the model and do E2E results validation.
-Code attribution: Gemini AI
+- Code attribution: Gemini AI

 ## Future Improvements
  - Do validation step